Eugene has a keen interest in DIY and gardening. Over a 30 year period he has also become self taught in garden power tool maintenance.

 The magneto is mounted adjacent to the flywheel (the thing with fins at the top of the mower, which spins).
 A magnet embedded in the edge of the flywheel induces a pulse of current in the primary coil as it moves rapidly past the poles of the magneto.
 When the current reaches a peak, a set of switch contacts called points opens, interrupting the current.
 This causes the magnetic field in the primary coil to rapidly collapse, inducing a spike of voltage in the secondary coil.
 This coil, which has lots of turns of wire, steps up the voltage to about 10,000 volts (or more).
 A capacitor, also known as a condenser, absorbs the current produced by the primary coil enabling the magnetic field to collapse rapidly.
-Engines with electronic ignition (such as the Briggs & Stratton Magnetron™ system) work on the same principle, with mechanical points being replaced by an electronic switch called a thyristor or SCR (Silicon Controlled Rectifier).
+Modern engines have electronic ignition and points are replaced by an electronic switch called a thyristor or SCR (Silicon Controlled Rectifier).

 Some engines (such as those on ride-on mowers) don't have magnetos, and instead they'll use an on-board battery and an ignition coil to produce a spark—similar to the system on a car.